 Image of the company name PayPal Holdings, Inc.Alex Chriss has served as the Chief Executive Officer (CEO) of PayPal Holdings, Inc. since September 2023, having joined the company from Intuit, where he spent nearly two decades and was recognised as a key architect of the firm’s growth.
 At Intuit, he led the Small Business and Self-Employed Group.
 He was instrumental in the 12 billion USD acquisition of Mailchimp, which provided the company with new avenues for growth and customer loyalty.
 His expertise is particularly strong in digital transformation, product development, and strategic partnerships.

-Since joining PayPal, Chriss has focused on enhancing business efficiency, restructuring costs, simplifying the product portfolio, and strengthening the company’s emphasis on customer value.
+Since joining PayPal, Chriss has focused on enhancing business efficiency, restructuring costs, simplifying the product portfolio, and strengthening the company’s customer value focus.
 He initiated the launch of the PayPal World platform, advanced AI integration, and promoted new payment formats such as agentic commerce and cryptocurrency solutions.
 These actions reflect his commitment to a comprehensive modernisation of the platform and positioning it for future growth.

 Given his achievements at Intuit, swift adaptation to PayPal’s corporate environment, and bold initiatives within the company, the likelihood that he will successfully elevate PayPal Holdings to a new level is considered high.

-PayPal’s revenue comes from a variety of sources, mainly related to digital payments.
+PayPal’s revenue comes from a variety of sources, primarily from digital payments.
 The primary revenue streams are divided into subcategories and outlined below:

 through partnerships with companies such as Visa, Mastercard, and e-commerce platforms, as well as referral fees from cashback programs and partner services